全店買滿$300順豐免運費,新客戶購買正價貨品滿$350,輸入NEW10即可享有9折優惠!

 1. Stay Physically Active: Try as much to avoid a sedentary lifestyle.
 As you exercise, do not only build your muscles for strength but also promote your cardiovascular by improving stamina.
 Exercise will always be a beautiful part of life because of its inherent flexibility –depending on what suits you, exercise could be fun, serious business, or a moderate-intensity aerobic physical activity.
 However, you must always make exercise a routine and commit to it.
 You could try swimming regularly or long hikes of at least 150 minutes.
 For faster results, employ vigorous-intensity aerobic physical activity such as jogging and running to feel the best performance of your cardiovascular.

-5. Consume a Healthy Heart Diet:: First and foremost, avoid trans-fat as much as possible.
+5. Consume a Healthy Heart Diet: First and foremost, avoid trans-fat as much as possible.
 Trans-fats are industry-produced fats that block your arteries and increases your bad cholesterol levels.
 Only purchase products with zero percent trans-fat.
 So, stay vigilant and always read the labels of packaged baked goods for harmful ingredients such as hydrogenated oils.

 Secondly, focus your diet on heart-healthy nutrients.
 Omega-3 fatty acids are a good example.
 These polyunsaturated fatty acids support cognitive, joint, cell, and heart function.
 Omega-3 fatty acids can also be found in Fatty fish such as sardines.
 Taking fish oil capsules is also an efficient way of supplementing your intake of Omega-3 fatty acids (2).